 (d) furnish to the Commission on request copies of those records and accounts or such other information relating to the gaming equipment as the Commission may require.

-(2) In subregulation (1) “rents” shall be construed as including any hiring or other disposition of gaming equipment for reward other than a sale.
+(2) In subregulation (1) rents shall be construed as including any hiring or other disposition of gaming equipment for reward other than a sale.

 18A.
 Skilltester, Merchandiser and similar machines